Braess' Paradoxes in Coupled Power and Transportation Systems: Necessary and Sufficient Conditions

 \subsection{General Networks}

-In this section, we further generalize by dropping the assumption that the power network is radial, and provide a computational framework for BP screening that works universally for any systems.
-Although the scope of the method is much larger than that of the previous method, without the tree topology assumption, BP screening requires computing derivatives.
-The basic idea of BP screening for general systems is 1) we start by showing that the GUE for any system is the unique optimal solution to the convex program \eqref{eq:base_optimization} \mh{assuming that $(\bm \alpha, \bar{\mathbf{f}}) \in \mathbb{R}_{++}^{\mt} \times \mathbb{R}_{++}^{\mp}$} (see also Appendix \ref{sec:GUE_as_optimal_solution}), and 2) differentiate the optimal solution through the convex program with respect to parameters, either approximately or analytically, and 3) compute the derivatives of social cost metric $\Phi_s, s \in \{\mathrm{T,P,C}\}$ with respect to parameters and check the signs, which suffices to conclude if certain type of \mh{BP} occurs.
+\jqe{When the power network is not radial, analytically characterizing the necessary and sufficient conditions of BPs becomes challenging.
+However, numerically screening BPs for given systems can be done efficiently via derivative computation.
+The following steps are taken to facilitate derivative computation which enables BP screening: } 1) we show that GUEs for any system is the optimal solutions to a convex program \mh{assuming that $(\bm \alpha, \bar{\mathbf{f}}) \in \mathbb{R}_{++}^{\mt} \times \mathbb{R}_{++}^{\mp}$}, and 2) differentiate the optimal solution through the convex program with respect to parameters, either approximately or analytically, and 3) compute the derivatives of $\Phi_s, s \in \{\mathrm{T,P,C}\}$ with respect to parameters and check the signs, which suffices to conclude if certain type of \mh{BP} occurs.
+In fact, we \jqe{have also shown} the derivatives of $\Phi_s, s \in \{\mathrm{T,P,C}\}$ with respect to $\alpha_{\lt}, \lt \in [\mt]$ and $\bar{f}_{\lp}, \lp \in [\mp]$ exist almost everywhere over $(\bm \alpha, \bar{\mathbf{f}}) \in \mathbb{R}_{++}^{\mt} \times \mathbb{R}_{++}^{m_\mathrm{p}}$. \jqe{Therefore, the proposed approach can be applied in essentially all practical coupled systems for BP screening.}